unicef/rhizome/docs/development/initialize.md

   \q
   python manage.py syncdb
-  //create a user name and password when prompted. dont forget it! python manage.py runserver --nothreading
+  //create a user name and password when prompted. dont forget it!
+  //now we can run the server! congrats! this is the command for that: python manage.py runserver --nothreading
+  // - NodeJS configuration
+  // there is a version 6 but currently we are using: curl -sL https://deb.nodesource.com/setup_4.x | sudo -E bash - sudo apt-get install -y nodejs cd webapp/ sudo npm install -g gulp npm install
+  // this will take a few minutes.
+  // if you encounter an error run when attempting to run 'gulp dev' run this: npm rebuild node-sass
+  // initiate javascript serving gulp dev
   ```